 Dr. Samuel C. Watson was born in Charleston, South Carolina on the 15th of August, 1832.
 His parents were Alex and Margaret Watson and he had a younger brother named David.
 At the age of nine years old he was orphaned and went to live with William McLane, a Presbyterian minister in Washington D.C.
 Dr. Watson received an excellent education and went on to attend Union Seminary.
 When he was 16, he attended Phillips Academy and in 1853 he attended Oberlin College.
 Later that same year, Dr. Watson left Oberlin College and attended The University of Michigan to study medicine.
 After completing studies at Western Homeopathic College in Cleveland Ohio, Dr. Watson moved to Chatham and he opened a medical practice.

 Dr. Watson married Sarah Louise Smith on the 26th of February, 1861 in Salem, Massachusetts.
 She was born in Philadelphia, Pennsylvania on the 10th of December, 1834, the daughter of Peter and Sarah Cassey.
 (Mrs. Watson had been married once before).
 It states on their marriage record that Dr. Watson was a physician living in Chatham at the time of their marriage.
 After his marriage, Dr. Watson practiced medicine for a short time in Toronto.
 Their daughter Amy was born in Toronto on the 18th of February, 1863 (died in 1933).

 Dr. Watson married Camilla D. Coleman.
-She was born in Pennsylvania in 1852 to Sylvester Coleman and the former Georgianna Rutherford.
-She was the eldest of 4 children.
+She was born in Pennsylvania in 1852.
+She was eldest of 4 children born to Sylvester Coleman and the former Georgianna Rutherford.
 Her siblings were; Mary, Franklin and Lillie.

 Dr. and Mrs. Watson had two children; Lillie (born in 1878) and Alexander (born in 1887).